UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 Tactics use [Primitives](#primitives) to implement their behaviour, so that it can decouple strategy from the [Navigator](#navigation).

 ### Plays
 The `P` in `STP` stands for `Plays`.
 A `Play` represents a "team-wide goal" for the robots.
-They can be thought of much like Plays in real-life soccer.
+They can be thought of much like plays in real-life soccer.
 Examples include:

-1. A Play for taking friendly free kicks
+- A play for taking friendly free kicks
-2. A Play for defending enemy kickoffs
+- A play for defending enemy kickoffs
-3. A general defense play
+- A general defense play
-4. A passing-based offense play
+- A passing-based offense play
-5. A dribbling-based offense play
+- A dribbling-based offense play

 Plays are made up of `Tactics`.
 Plays can have "stages" and change what `Tactics` are being used as the state of the game changes, which allows us to implement more complex behaviour.
-Read the section on [Coroutines](#coroutines) to learn more about how we write strategy with "stages".
+Read the section on [FSMs](#finite-state-machines) to learn more about how we write strategy with "stages".

-Furthermore, every play specifies an `Applicable` and `Invariant` condition.
-These are used to determine what plays should be run at what time, and when a Play should terminate.

-`Applicable` indicates when a `Play` can be started.
-For example, we would not want to start a `Defense Play` if our team is in possession of the ball.
-The `Invariant` condition is a condition that must always be met for the `Play` to continue running.
-If this condition ever becomes false, the current `Play` will stop running and a new one will be chosen.
-For example, once we start running a friendly `Corner Kick` play, we want the `Play` to continue running as long as the enemy team does not have possession of the ball.

 ## Navigation